odoo/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

    need to be periodically checked to ensure accuracy, and adjustments may be needed on an ongoing basis depending on the needs and priorities of the business.

-Types of Accounting
+Types of accounting
 -------------------

-Accounting entries will depend on the accounting mode: Continental or Anglo-Saxon.
+Accounting entries will depend on the accounting mode: *Continental* or *Anglo-Saxon*.

 .. tip::
    Verify the accounting mode by activating the :ref:`developer-mode` and navigating to :menuselection:`Accounting --> Configuration --> Settings`.

-In Anglo-Saxon accounting, the costs of goods sold (COGS) are reported when products are sold or delivered.
-This means that the cost of a good is only recorded as an expense when a customer is invoiced for a product.
-Interim Stock Accounts are used for the input and output accounts, and are both Asset Accounts in the Balance Sheet.
+In *Anglo-Saxon* accounting, the costs of goods sold (COGS) are reported when products are sold or delivered.
+This means that the cost of a good is only recorded as an expense when a customer is invoiced for a product. *Interim Stock Accounts* are used for the input and output accounts, and are both *Asset Accounts* in the balance sheet.

-In Continental accounting, the cost of a good is reported as soon as a product is received into stock.
-Additionally, a *single* Expense account is used for both input and output accounts in the Balance Sheet.
+In *Continental* accounting, the cost of a good is reported as soon as a product is received into stock.
+Additionally, a single *Expense* account is used for both input and output accounts in the balance sheet.

-Costing Methods
+Costing methods
 ---------------

 Below are the three costing methods that can be used in Odoo for inventory valuation.

 - **Standard Price**: is the default costing method in Odoo.
 The cost of the product is manually defined on the product form, and this cost is used to compute the valuation.
-Even if the purchase price on a Purchase Order differs, the valuation will still use the cost defined on the product form.
+Even if the purchase price on a purchase order differs, the valuation will still use the cost defined on the product form.
 - **Average Cost (AVCO)**: calculates the valuation of a product based on the average cost of that product, divided by the total number of available stock on-hand.
 With this costing method,